felixleopoldo/benchpress/docs/source/module_add.rst

     ├── script.R
     ├── schema.json
     ├── info.json
+    ├── bibtex.bib
     └── docs.rst

-Here we show the content for the module template ``new_graph``.
+In this section we show the content for the module template `new_graph <../../../resources/module_templates/new_graph>`__.
-The file `rule.smk <../../../resources/module_templates/new_graph/rule.smk>`__ contains a Snakemake rule with the proper name and output fields.
+The file `rule.smk <../../../resources/module_templates/new_graph/rule.smk>`__ contains a  `Snakemake rule <https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#>`_ with the proper name and output fields.
-This template calls *script.R* shown below, but you may change either the whole script or the content of it.
+This template runs `script.R <../../../resources/module_templates/new_graph/script.R>`__ (shown below) but you may change either the entire file or the content of it.
-The container is set to None in the example in order to force local execution.
+The container is set to `None` in the example in order to force local execution.
-On deployment (pushing to Benchpress repository) this field should be a Docker Hub uri, e.g. *docker://username/image:version*.
+On deployment (pushing to Benchpress repository) this field should be a `Docker Hub <https://hub.docker.com/>`__ uri on the form *docker://username/image:version*.
 You should not alter the name or the output fields.

 .. code-block:: python